deckofdev/adkit-docs/docs/event-manager.md

 # Event Manager

+**Event Manager** – one of the best features of the plugin which provides developers quick and easy way to setup callbacks for different ad events.
+Each ad format has different ad events for all possible cases.
+AdKit uses UnityEvents allowing user driven callback without the need of additional programming and script configuration.
+Therefore, setting up callbacks is as simple as adding new function for a button.

 In this section we will explain how to setup event manager into the project and what events are available for each ad format.

 ## Initialize Event Manager